 In this module you’ll be supported in expanding your programming skills to cover a range of standard data structures (e.g. lists, trees and graphs; shared variables, semaphores and monitors) and algorithms (e.g. searching, sorting and traversals; Dekker's algorithm and bounded buffer algorithms) for both sequential and concurrent systems.
 You’ll also study how to analyse systems in order to determine their correctness and safety, and to calculate their efficiency.

 This module introduces the concepts and practices of modern computer games development through analysing and utilising various common computer graphics application programming interfaces (APIs in an industrial standard C++ programming environment).
 Our aim is to equip you with knowledge and skills in designing and developing a professional computer game for any targeted platforms through a rigid quality control process.
 The main focus is on the graphics engine, and this is supported by a careful study of the theory and practice of game mathematics and computer graphics.

 Game Engine Architecture

-This module aims to familiarise you with the major non-graphics components of modern game engines including the collision system and physics engine.
+This module aims to familiarise you with the major non-graphical components of modern game engines including the resource management and physics subsystems.
 It also covers the game object model and the various tools used to build a game, such as level editors.
 The module covers both the theory and implementation of these typical components, as well as the overarching architecture of the game engine.
-You'll be supported in using a games industry standard programming language (eg C++) to explore approaches to game engine development.
-You'll also study middleware used by industry (eg Havok, PhysX, Open Dynamics Engine, Autodesk® Gameware Navigation, Morpheme with Euphoria) to help you gain an understanding of the challenges facing professional game engine programmers.
+You will be supported in using a games industry standard programming language (e.g. C++) to explore approaches to game engine design and development.
+You will also study engines and middleware used by industry (e.g. Unreal Engine, BulletPhysics, BulletPhysics) to help you gain an understanding of the challenges facing professional game engine programmers.

 Team Project (Games)